rostro36/Baum-Welch/README.md

 - get linking part from [here](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html)
     - add this to other files e.g. ~~~gcc -o blas bw-bla.c io.c bw-tested.c -L${MKLROOT}/lib/intel64 -Wl,--no-as-needed -lmkl_intel_ilp64 -lmkl_sequential -lmkl_core -lpthread -lm -ldl~~~

+## Naming schema
+There are different milestones of our program.
+The final version of that milestone is indicated with bw-$name.c. (url has no final version.)
+To each milestone version is next to the implementation also a bw-$name-cg.c file, which is used to read out cachegrind.
+All other files with numbers are listed in the history below for archive reasons.

+## The milestones are
+- std For the most standard implementations
+- stb For the stable version
+- cop For all basic C optimizations
+- reo For the reordering (code motion) step
+- bla For the BLAS version
+- url For the unrolled version
+- vec For the vectorized version
 ## Optimization history
 - std:
     * [like Wikipedia](https://en.wikipedia.org/wiki/Baum%E2%80%93Welch_algorithm)